-Don’t despair; these things happen.
+Before we get into the weeds, we want to encourage you not to despair; these things happen.
 As long as you take the right approach, you can still maintain your reputation.
+Sometimes how you reply can even improve it.

 When you get the notification that a not-so-flattering review came through, take a deep breath and remember: